Skip to main content

 What happens at an IPRC meeting

-- The committee decides on identification and placement.
-They review the information and determine whether your child is identified as an exceptional learner.
+3. The committee considers identification and placement.
+They review the information and decide whether your child is identified as an exceptional learner.

 What should I bring to an IEP meeting